Mizuna: Description and use

-Possessing dark green, serrated leaves, mizuna is described as having, when raw, a "piquant, mild peppery flavor...slightly spicy, but less so than arugula."
-It is also used in stir-fries, soups, and nabemono (Japanese hot pot).
+Mizuna has dark green, serrated leaves, and is described as having, when raw, a "piquant, mild peppery flavor...slightly spicy, but less so than arugula."
+Mizuna is often eaten as a raw green in salads, either alone or mixed with other leafy, spring-like greens.
+Mizuna is also sometimes prepared cooked, such as in stir-fries, soups, and nabemono (Japanese hot pot).
+It is also used as a garnish.

+At least a couple of varieties of mizuna have significant anthocyanin content, causing them to have pinkish to dark purple stems and/or leaves.